ngx-metaui/rules/packages/metaui/docs/architecture.md

 # MetaUI Architecture

-This document describes `MetaUI framework` fundamentals and also shows you the implementation aspects in the Typescript (Javascript) environment, what are the limitations and workarounds that we need to follow.
+This document describes `MetaUI framework` architecture and shows you how to use it in Typescript (Javascript) environment.
+In addition, it outlines the current limitations and provides few workarounds.

-_`Note: If you are trying to integrate MetaUI into your project you might want to read this document first!`_
+_`Note: Please read this document first when integrating your project with MetaUI!`_